AP Honors

 8th Grade Honors and Enrichment Program

-This program is for highly motivated 7th grade students who have the perseverance, maturity, and academic knowledge to take on the rigor of enrolling in two high school classes for the fall.
-Prior to considering the 8th Grade Honors Program, both students and parents need to review the 7th grade parent night presentation (TBA and read through the article "Are You Ready for Honors?"
+This program is for highly motivated 7th grade students who have the perseverance, maturity, and academic knowledge to take on the rigor of enrolling in high school classes for the fall.
+Prior to considering the 8th Grade Honors Program, both students and parents need to review the 7th grade parent night presentation (see the link in the google doc below) and read through the article "Are You Ready for Honors?" (linked below).
 Students who wish to apply to the program then need to submit the application form and submit the TUSD Honors & AP Commitment form.
-The deadline for these forms is TBA.
-Directions and forms may be accessed here soon.
+The deadline for these forms is Friday, April 18, 2025.
+Directions, links, and forms may be accessed here.